FREQUENTLY ASKED QUESTIONS

 Can I obtain a dog from ASA if I already own a dog or another animal?

-Yes we allow placement of service dogs in home that own other animals.
-The animals must not show any aggression to dogs and must be well controlled.
+Yes we allow placement of assistance dogs in homes that own other animals.
+The animals must not display any aggression and be well controlled.